Frederick North (MP)

 Frederick North DL, JP (2 July 1800, Hastings – 29 October 1869), was a British Liberal politician.
+North was an MP for Hastings from 1831 to 1835, 1854 to 1865, and 1868 to 1869.
+He was also a Deputy Lieutenant and Justice of the Peace for Norfolk.

+North was third cousin of Prime Minister Lord Frederick North, both great-great-grandsons of Dudley North, 4th Baron North.
+His daughter, Marianne North, was a notable traveller and botanical illustrator, while his granddaughter, Katharine Furse, was the first female admiral and the first Director of the Women's Royal Naval Service.

-Background and education
+Early life and education

-A member of the North family headed by the Earl of Guilford, Frederick North was the son of Francis Frederick North, great-grandson of the Hon.
-Roger North, younger son of Dudley North, 4th Baron North.
-Roger North's elder brother Francis North, 1st Baron Guilford was the great-grandfather of Prime Minister Lord North.
-Frederick North's mother was Elizabeth, daughter of Reverend William Whitear.
-He was educated at Harrow and St John's College, Cambridge.
+North was the son of Francis Frederick North and Elizabeth Whitear.
+He was the great-grandson of the Hon.
+Roger North and the third cousin of Prime Minister Lord North, both great-great-grandsons of Dudley North, 4th Baron North.
+North's mother was the daughter of Reverend William Whitear.
+North was educated at Harrow and St John's College, Cambridge.
+He earned a Bachelor of Arts in 1822 and a Master of Arts in 1825.
+He also studied at the Middle Temple.

 Political career

 North entered Parliament as one of two representatives for Hastings in 1831, a seat he held until 1835 and again between 1854 and 1865 and 1868 and 1869.
 He was also a Deputy Lieutenant and Justice of the Peace for Norfolk.

 The highest point in Hastings is now named North's Seat in his honour, from which France can be seen on a clear day.